-In 2009, the Centers for Disease Control found that in a year, more than 86,000 Americans went to the ER because of a fall linked to a pet.
+The CDC found that in a year, about 86,000 Americans went to the ER because of a fall linked to a pet.
 And these were mostly from dogs.

 If you’re thinking about getting a dog, or if you already have a furry companion, here are a few tips to help reduce your risk of falling:

-Falls are serious.
+Any fall should be taken seriously.
 For older adults, according to the CDC, falls are the number one cause of fractures, hospital admissions and injury deaths.
 Unfortunately, there are no hard and fast rules for knowing when to get care after a fall, but here are some things to think about:

 If there is pain or bleeding that doesn't stop right away, you should call 911.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association